raiden-network/spec/smart_contracts.rst

 - ``transferred_amount``: The monotonically increasing counter of the closing participant's amount of tokens sent.
 - ``locksroot``: Root of the merkle tree of all pending lock lockhashes for the closing participant.
 - ``additional_hash``: Computed from the message.
 Used for message authentication.
-- ``signature``: Elliptic Curve 256k1 signature of the closing participant.
+- ``signature``: Elliptic Curve 256k1 signature of the closing participant on the balance proof data.
+- ``closing_signature``: Elliptic Curve 256k1 signature of the closing participant on the balance proof data.
+- ``non_closing_signature``: Elliptic Curve 256k1 signature of the non-closing participant on the balance proof data.
 - ``participant``: Ethereum address of the non-closing participant.

 ..
 Note::
+    ``updateTransfer`` can only be called by the non-closing channel participant with a balance proof of the closing participant.

-    Can be called by a third party with a balance proof of the closing party.
+    ``updateTransferDelegate`` can be called by anyone with a balance proof of the closing party and a signature from the non-closing participant on the same balance proof data.

 **Unlock lock**

 Unlocks a pending transfer by providing the secret and increases the counterparty's transferred amount with the transfer value.
-A lock can be unlocked only once per participant.
+A lock can be unlocked only once per a participant's balance proof.

 ::

     function unlock(
         uint channel_identifier,
-        uint64 expiration,
+        uint64 expiration_block,
-        uint amount,
+        uint locked_amount,
         bytes32 hashlock,
         bytes merkle_proof,
         bytes32 secret)